arseniyus/Python-Flask-API-Tutorial/README.md

 - Option 1) Go to 'microsoft store' search for Python install any 3x version.
 The latest stable version is 3.12.5 (I use 3.13)
 - Option 2) Go to https://www.python.org/downloads/ - Install Python on your system

 - On Install make sure you check both:
   'Use admin privileges when installing py.exe' AND 'Add python.exe to PATH'

   Why?
-  This will save you a lot of time in the future when ausing any command prompt or terminal without needing to specify the full path.
+  This will save you a lot of time in the future when using any command prompt or terminal without needing to specify the full path.

 - Then, in VSC click on 'extensions', search for 'Python', and click 'Install'